Shopping is always fun in beach towns with a great variety of unique "one-of" shops with interesting items you won't find anywhere else.

 Long an artist colony; Self-described as "A village in a forest overlooking a white sand beach"; Very dog-friendly; Carmel Mission; Bach Festival and theater productions; Interesting boutique shopping; Up-scale hotels; Fine restaurants.

-Not really a "beach city" but a high-end residential area with world-class golf courses.
+Not really a "beach city" in the ordinary sense, but rather a high-end residential area with world-class golf courses.
 Several hotels with restaurants, but no other services.
 Famous for the 17 mile drive and the Lone Cypress.

 More Victorian style homes per capita than anywhere else.
 Now most are B&B's, nice places to stay; The city is quaint in a way and comfortable; Another Monarch butterfly grove here (the butterflies are here from October through February); Romantic rocky shoreline with great beauty; Point Pinos lighthouse and nice golf courses.